49ers hang on late for 23-17 wild-card victory over Cowboys

 After a 14th penalty from the NFL’s most-penalized team in the regular season that helped San Francisco run out most of the clock — and the frantic final seconds as Dallas tried for the win — the 49ers (11-7) clinched their first playoff victory at the Cowboys in a storied postseason rivalry.

-Now they head to Green Bay for a divisional game, looking for another trip to the NFC championship game.
+Now they head to Tampa Bay for a divisional game, looking for another trip to the NFC championship game.

-“It was like the whole day, it really was,” Garoppolo said of the final sequence.
-“It was a dogfight, hell of an atmosphere out here.
-I mean, the fans were nuts.
-It was everything we thought it was going to be.
-It was fun.”

 The wait for Dallas (12-6) to get that far in the playoffs will reach at least 27 years after another first-game flameout in the postseason for Prescott, the second in three trips for the star quarterback.
 It was his first playoff game since signing a $40-million-a-year contract in the offseason.